Team-JFuerst/Group-Project/README.md

 * Run `npm start`
 * Navigate to `localhost:5000`

-## Lay of the Land

-* `src/` contains the React application
-* `public/` contains static assets for the client-side
-* `build/` after you build the project, contains the transpiled code from `src/` and `public/` that will be viewed on the production site
-* `server/` contains the Express App

 ## Deployment

+1. Complete the "Prerequisites" and "Installing" sections of this ReadMe
+2. Create a separate git branch for deploying to heroku
+3. In the project's .gitignore file, remove the build/ line -- we will want the build folder in heroku!
+4. Run a build locally.
+Enter in the terminal: `npm run build`.
+5. In the terminal type `git status` and check to see you have a red (untracked) build/ folder.
+6. Add & Commit:
+Enter `git add .`, then `git commit -m "deploying to heroku (or some other appropriate comment here in quotes)"`
+7. Push:
+Enter `git push`.
+In the terminal, a suggested git command will appear to push to the correct target for your branch.
+Copy and paste the suggested git command and enter it.
+8. Repeat steps 4-7 in order every time you wish to re-deploy.
-1. Create a new Heroku project
+9. Create a new Heroku project.
-1. Link the Heroku project to the project GitHub Repo
+10. Link the Heroku project to the project GitHub Repo.
-1. Create an Herkoku Postgres database
+11. Create a Herkoku mLab database.
-1. Connect to the Heroku Postgres database from Postico
+12. Add environment variables to the Heroku project as follows:
-1. Create the necessary tables
+`SERVER_SESSION_SECRET`
+`ACUITY_USER_ID`
+`ACUITY_API_KEY`
+`GOOGLE_API_KEY`
+Do not include the backticks ``.
-1. Add an environment variable for `SERVER_SESSION_SECRET` with a nice random string for security
+The server session secret should be a nice random string for security.
+The other values are provided by the respective service, Acuity and Google, when you create accounts with them.
+Append those provided values.
-1. In the deploy section, select manual deploy
+13. In the deploy section, select manual deploy.

+## Authors

+* Dylan Dorsey
+* Katie Mikul
+* Nathan Kean
+* Pa Yeng Thao
+* Sam Vanderlinden